matiasbontempo/opengl-adventures/README.md

 This was very straightforward.
 I just followed the instructions in the video and it worked.
 The only thing I had to do was change the `#version 330 core` to `#version 410` in the vertex and fragment shaders.
 In the video this worked but I was getting an error.
 Changing the version or adding `#extension GL_ARB_explicit_uniform_location : enable` to the top of the shaders fixed the issue.
 The version seemed to be the better solution for me.

 After this step I had a shader parser that was able to load and compile shaders.
 And most important: I had a red triangle on the screen! 🔺🔺🔺

+## The Mighty Square and Index Buffers
+Drawing a square was easy: Just draw two triangles!
+But there's a better way to do this: Index Buffers.
+I followed the instructions to define a list of vertices and a list of indices.
+After some minor changes to the code, I had a square on the screen! 🟦